mark-edgeworth/Handbook/docs/tools/offline/mbed-studio.md

 ### Current status and downloads

 Mbed Studio is currently in closed alpha.
 You can [request access here](https://os.mbed.com/studio/) if you're happy to provide feedback.
-During this phase, some features are still in progress, and there are frequent updates to the product.
+During this phase, some features are still in progress, and there will be frequent updates to the product.

 ### Getting started

 This section shows the steps of creating, exploring, running and debugging an example project packaged with Mbed Studio.
 After reading it, you will have a better understanding of how you can use Mbed Studio to develop for Mbed OS.
-Start Mbed Studio, and follow the steps below.
+Start Mbed Studio and follow the steps below.

 #### On startup

 When you launch Mbed Studio, you see a login screen (unless you're using an internal release), which requires you to sign in with your Mbed username and password.
 Sign in with your Mbed credentials.
-If you're an alpha user, you can continue through to the workspace.
+If you're an authorised alpha user you can continue through to the workspace.

 #### Creating a new project based on an example

 When you arrive in your workspace, it's empty - clean, white and lacking in programs.
 It's time to start populating it.

 The first step is to create a project based on the included `mbed-os-example-blinky` example.
-You can do this using the Mbed Studio menu or using the context menu in the C++ Projects view of Mbed Studio.
+You can do this using the Mbed Studio menu or using the context menu in the Mbed Projects view of Mbed Studio.

-To use the context menu, right-click (Ctrl-click) inside the Mbed Projects or C++ Projects view, and then select `New > Mbed OS Application`.
+To use the context menu, right-click (Ctrl-click) inside the Mbed Projects view, and then select `New > Mbed OS Application`.
 To do the same through the menu, click `File > New > Mbed OS Application` to activate the New Project wizard.

 Now, create a new project through the activated New Project wizard.
 Select the `From Supplied Example` radio button, and then select the `mbed-os-example-blinky` example from the list of examples.
 Continue through the wizard by clicking the `Next` button.